School Bus Driver

 Why do districts provide transportation if their not required to?
 I feel like while it’s a convenience it’s more money, a lot more time, and more energy when you could just make it to where it’s the responsibility of the family and the student. some districts I think do

-Asked by The only way better is the fact over 5 years ago
+Asked by The only way better is the fact almost 6 years ago

 Because some kids would never come to school if transportation wasn't provided.
 Some parents just do not care about their kids education or can't be bothered to make sure they go to school.